If you missed it, you can read Part 1 here.

 Once the neck has been sanded down with a 220-grit abrasive, it’s time for refinishing.
 But not before masking off the guitar including the fretboard, headstock and binding.
 I usually use newspaper to cover the entire instrument, taping it down securely.
 This avoids any over spray from coming into contact with the rest of the guitar.

 Since the splines and the neck are different wood species, there is really no way to hide it.
-I could have searched high and low for the right piece of mahogany, planed it down to the correct width and matched the grain patterns, but it wasn’t feasible in this case and aesthetics are the furthest thing in my mind on this repair – if I’m being completely honest (I don’t mind if my guitars show war wounds).
+I could have searched high and low for the right piece of mahogany, planed it down to the correct width and matched the grain patterns, but it wasn’t feasible in this case.
 The best option is to cover up all these repairs using a black lacquer fade over the mahogany.

 First, we will need to apply a few base coats of lacquer which will help fill and level out any open grain on the splines, as well as any scratches.
 After a few coats, sand out the imperfections.
 If it needs more, repeat.
 When refinishing an entire neck, you would fill the open grain and apply a few sealing coats of lacquer or sanding sealer to the entire neck before doing colour.
 The imperfections become obvious when sanding.
 The better it looks, the better your final results will be, so it’s worth taking the extra time when it’s needed.

 Once a few base coats are done, apply the colour coats.
 Repeat with sanding if necessary and remove any further imperfections and re-spray as needed.
-As you can see, I still had a few marks and dings but felt the clear coats would take care of most of them (I’m not aiming for true perfection on this piece).
+As you can see, I still had a few marks and dings but felt the clear coats would take care of most of them.
 Wipe away the mess with a cloth and a shot of naphtha (to remove the dust).
 Use a tack cloth over the neck to further remove any fine dust.
 This is pretty much the process here on out…

 Apply the clear coat, approximately 6-10 coats.
 Sanding every few or so.
 When finished, leave the guitar for at least a few days before buffing (longer the better, depending on the type of finish used).